WaveringAna/equihash-solomining/README.md

 ## Solomining proxy for equihash coins like Zclassic and Zcash.
 ## (READY FOR TESTING)
-Made by the Zclassic community
+Made by the Zclassic community, configuration and documentation is [here](https://zdeveloper.org/equihash-solomining)

 ![picture alt](http://i.imgur.com/OKN3Dex.png)